gonzalogauto/mason_bricks/custom_logger/README.md

       level: level.value,
       time: currentTime,
     );

-    /// send error
+    /// Avoid send log to an external service while in debug if (kDebugMode) return;
+    _crashlytics.log('${level.name}(level): $message');
   }

-  void _throwAndReportError(String message) {
   /// Simulate a "crash" so that we can collect the stack trace and report to
   /// crashlytics
+  void _throwAndReportError(String message) {
     try {
       throw Exception(message);
     } catch (error, stackTrace) {
-      /// send error
+      /// Avoid report while in debug mode if (kDebugMode) return;

+      _crashlytics.recordError(
+        error,
+        stackTrace,
+        reason: message,
+        fatal: true,
+      );
     }
   }
 }
 ```